- Form to be filled out

 Goal 3 : To prepare nonviolent practitioners with the background and simulation needed to create wise strategies and sound communications, including language appropriate for what Dr. Lawson calls the “new emerging society.”If you can agree in principle with these brief goals of the institute please resume the rest of the application process.
 The Lawson Institute uses a regional approach for its recurring assemblies.

-The next institute convenes in Ohio, July 29 – August 2, 2018.
+The next institute convenes in Nashville, Tennessee, August 10 – August 14, 2022.
 If you believe that you would be eligible to apply, two more steps follow: a nonviolent action self-assessment and application questions.
+APPLICATIONS ARE DUE ON JULY 30, 2022 AT MIDNIGHT.
+BUT, PRIORITY CONSIDERATION WILL BE GIVEN TO EARLY APPLICANTS.